 There’s nothing more frustrating than starting to bake or cook something delicious only to find that a key ingredient is missing.
 Ugh!
 But there’s no need to scrub a recipe and sulk in frustration.
 If you know what you’re doing, you can just substitute it with something else!
 Here are a couple of ingredients that are bound to be in everyone’s pantry or fridge and are a dish-saving substitutes.

-Read on to see the complete list, or download your own printable PDF copy using the button below.
+Read on to see the complete list, or download your own printable Ingredient Substitutions PDF using the button below.
 (I recommend hanging it up somewhere in your kitchen for easy reference!)

 Substitute with butter, margarine, coconut oil or apple sauce